Strength Charts

 Estimated 1RM

-HyperIron calculates your estimated 1RM from every qualifying set using the average of two formulas:
+HyperIron calculates your estimated 1RM from every qualifying set using two formulas:

 - Epley: 1RM = weight × (1 + reps / 30)